modip-org/spec/install_script.md

 # Install script

-An install script is a fragment of data which describes how to install a mod.
+An install script is a fragment of data which describes how to install a project.

 Each version of a project can have a different install script.